JetBrains/kotlin-web-site/pages/docs/reference/mpp-dsl-reference.md

 ### Custom compilations

-In addition to predefined compilations, developers can create their own custom compilations.
+In addition to predefined compilations, you can create your own custom compilations.
 To create a custom compilation, add a new item into the `compilations` collection.
 If using Kotlin Gradle DSL, mark custom compilations `by creating`.

+Learn more about creating a [custom compilation](mpp-configure-compilations.html#create-a-custom-compilation).

 <div class="multi-language-sample" data-lang="groovy">
 <div class="sample" markdown="1" theme="idea" mode='groovy'>